Montgomery Zoo

 Montgomery Zoo is a 40 acre zoo located on the north side of Montgomery, Alabama.
-The zoo is an independent city department, and is supported in part by The Montgomery Area Zoolocal Society.
+The zoo is an independent city department, and is supported in part by The Montgomery Area Zoological Society.
 It is home to approximately 750 animals representing 140 species.
 After not renewing their Association of Zoos and Aquariums membership in 2013, the zoo opted to remain accredited solely by the Zoological Association of America.
 The Mann Wildlife Learning Museum opened in January 2003 and serves as the administration building.
 The museum features taxidermy displays with a focus on native wildlife, game species, and wildlife management.